-Wen [1861] determines the balance index set of the graph that is constructed by identifying the center of a star with one vertex from each of two copies of C_n and provides a necessary and sufficient for such graphs to be balanced.
-In [1046] Lee, Su, and Wang determine the balance index sets of the disjoint union of a variety of regular graphs of the same order.
-Kwong [968] determines the balanced index sets of rooted trees of height at most 2, thereby settling the problem for trees with diameter at most 4.
+Wen [2167] determines the balance index set of the graph that is constructed by identifying the center of a star with one vertex from each of two copies of C_n and provides a necessary and sufficient for such graphs to be balanced.
+In [1229] Lee, Su, and Wang determine the balance index sets of the disjoint union of a variety of regular graphs of the same order.
+Kwong [1143] determines the balanced index sets of rooted trees of height at most 2, thereby settling the problem for trees with diameter at most 4.
 His method can be used to determine the balance index set of any tree.
-The homeomorph Hom(G, p) of a graph G is the collection of graphs obtained from G by adding p ($p \ge 0$) additional degree 2 vertices to its edges.
-For any regular graph G, Kong, Lee, and Lee [932] studied the changes of the balance index sets of Hom(G, p) with respect to the parameter p.
+The homeomorph Hom(G, p)of a graph G is the collection of graphs obtained from G by adding $p \ (p > 0)$ additional degree 2 vertices to its edges.
+For any regular graph G, Kong, Lee, and Lee [1106] studied the changes of the balance index sets of Hom(G,p) with respect to the parameter p.
 They derived explicit formulas for their balance index sets provided new examples of uniformly balanced graphs.
-In [350] Bouchard, Clark, Lee, Lo, and Su investigate the balance index sets of generalized books and ear expansion graphs.
-In [1377] Rose and Su provided an algorithm to calculate the balance index sets of a graph.
+In [392] Bouchard, Clark, Lee, Lo, and Su investigate the balance index sets of generalized books and ear expansion graphs.
+In [1648] Rose and Su provided an algorithm to calculate the balance index sets of a graph.
+Hua and Raridan [830] determine the balanced index sets of all complete bipartite graphs with a larger part of odd cardinality and a smaller part of even cardinality.

-In[1513] Shiu and Kwong made a major advance by introducing an easier approach to find the balance index sets of a large number of families of graphs in a unified and uniform manner.
+In[1802] Shiu and Kwong made a major advance by introducing an easier approach to find the balance index sets of a large number of families of graphs in a unified and uniform manner.
 They use this method to determine the balance index sets for r-regular graphs, amalgamations of r-regular graphs, complete bipartite graphs, wheels, one point unions of regular graphs, sun graphs, generalized theta graphs, m-ary trees, spiders, grids $P_m \times P_n$, and cylinders $C_m \times P_n$.
 They provide a formula that enables one to determine the balance index sets of many biregular graphs (that is, graphs with the property that there exist two distinct positive integers r and s such that every vertex has degree r or s).